- Best B2B Marketing and Sales KPIs for Optimal Growth

 On top of that, having a number that shows the value of marketing campaigns can prove the effectiveness of marketing efforts.

 Not sure which marketing metrics to keep an eye on?
-In this article we will guide you through the 10 most important marketing KPIs your B2B company should be tracking.
+In this article, we will guide you through the 10 most important KPIs examples for marketing your B2B company should be tracking.

 1. Return on Investment in Marketing

 If you spend money on the activity, you should know if this activity generates money or not, right?
 This is what Return on Investment (ROI) shows you.

 It compares the amount of money you spent on marketing and the amount of money you gain from it.
 That’s why ROI is an important metric that every company should measure.

 The basic formula for calculating marketing ROI is: